Karen Middleton (basketball)

 Prior to her appointment to Western Carolina, she spent two years as an assistant coach at Illinois.

-Player
+Playing career

 Middleton attended the University of South Carolina and was a four-year letter winner.
 She was a team captain, team MVP and a two-time All-Metro Conference selection and finished her career as the fifth-leading scorer in school history with 1,714 points.